sequoiar/bouncy/README.markdown

 Bouncy uses node's http parser innards to bounce http requests around to where they need to go in an entirely transparent way.

-Use bouncy as a load balancer or http host router.
+Use bouncy as a load balancer or http host router, either programmatically or with the simple command-line tool.

 Bouncy is websocket-capable.